 - Active or recently treated cancer

 - Any other factor that could affect the ability to safely undergo the procedure and take the medications needed after a transplant to prevent organ rejection

 Only one donated kidney is needed to replace two failed kidneys, making living-donor kidney transplantation an option.

 If a compatible living donor isn't available, your name may be placed on a kidney transplant waiting list to receive a kidney from a deceased donor.

-How long you have to wait for a deceased donor organ depends on the degree of matching or compatibility between you and the donor, time on dialysis and expected survival post-transplant.
-Some people get a match within several months and others may wait several years.
+How long you have to wait for a deceased donor organ depends on the degree of matching or compatibility between you and the donor, time on dialysis and on the transplant waitlist, and expected survival post-transplant.
+Some people get a match within several months, and others may wait several years.

-The health risks associated with kidney transplant include those associated directly with the surgery itself, rejection of the donor organ and side effects of taking medications (anti-rejection or immunosuppressants) needed to prevent your body from rejecting the donated kidney.
+The health risks associated with a kidney transplant include those associated directly with the surgery and rejection of the donor organ.
+Risks also include the side effects of taking anti-rejection medications (immunosuppressants) needed to prevent the body from rejecting the donated kidney.

-Deciding whether kidney transplant is right for you is a personal decision that deserves careful thought and consideration of the serious risks and benefits.
-Talk through your decision with your friends, family and other trusted advisors.
+Deciding whether a kidney transplant is right for you is a personal decision that deserves careful thought and consideration of the serious risks and benefits.
+Talk through your decision with your family, friends and other trusted advisers.

 Complications of the procedure

 Kidney transplant surgery carries a risk of significant complications, including: